DECTRIS CLOUD SYNC

 These can be customized or extended in the configuration file (see section 3).

-To get started, download the appropriate package for your Linux system using the download link provided by DECTRIS:
+To get started, download the appropriate package for your Linux system above:

 • .deb for Debian/Ubuntu-based distributions